 - Parmesan Cheese to serve

 To make the meatballs: add the onion, carrot, egg, bread crumbs, parsley, salt and pepper to a large bowl and blend.
 Mix in the ground beef.
-Shape the mixture into 1 inch-diameter meatballs.
+Shape the mixture into 1 inch-diameter meatball.
 Place them on a large plate or baking sheet.

 In a small, heavy-bottomed saucepan, place the carrots and enough water just to cover them.
 Add salt, pepper and bring to a boil over medium heat.
 Reduce heat to low and simmer gently, uncovered, for 10 minutes, or until the carrots are cooked through.